mariana-khach/Erdos_DSBootcamp_Fall2024_CarSalesPricePrediction/README.md

 We want to learn:
 - Which features have the most influence on sales price prediction?
 - Which regression model will provide the best performance?
-- What is the pediction error?
+- What is the prediction error?
 The model framework is displayed in the following diagram:

 ![Modeling_framework](https://github.com/user-attachments/assets/ea31faf6-99e7-4ec7-8946-e8d082fa2ed5)